fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 6. Rights of others and looking after your relatives

     We will be asked about the rights of other people.
 Did we uphold others’ rights and treat them with dignity, respect, and kindness, or did we violate people’s rights and oppress them and harm them?
 How did we treat our parents, children, siblings, neighbors, friends, grandparents?
 Abusing, backbiting, robbing, and harming others will cast a dark cloud on the siraat, making it harder to see the way.
-Prophet Muhammad (peace be upon him) said, “Beware of oppression (dhulm), for oppression will be darkness (dhulumaat) on the Day of Resurrection.”
+Prophet Muhammad ﷺ   said, “Beware of oppression (dhulm), for oppression will be darkness (dhulumaat) on the Day of Resurrection.”
 (Muslim)

 7. Cleanliness (Wudu & Ghusl)